Researchers say exposing pregnant mice to marijuana appears to have affected the retinas of newly born mice.

 These changes were found to persist as mice in this particular experiment aged.

 Cannabis is the most commonly used illicit drug across the United States.
-In 2015, an estimated 11 million people between the ages of 18 and 25 used the drug.
+In 2015, an estimated

 The recent changes in legislation surrounding cannabis have spawned a raft of research investigating its potential health benefits.